nicky-nym/nicky-nym.github.io/index.md

 ```
 TODO: comparison of public transit in Singapore vs. cars in Dallas-Fort Worth.
 (See Velotopia page 44.)
 ```

-Existing cities work hard, and spend billions, to try to incrementally improve mobility and kinematic range.
+Existing cities, all over the world, have serious traffic congestion problems, despite spending billions on transit projects and on widening roads, in efforts to incrementally improve mobility and kinematic range.
+As cities grow and economies grow, the congestion problems just get worse.

 Cities can improve kinematic range by **moving more people** or **moving people faster**
   * **public transit projects**